matrix-construct/construct/include/ircd/README.md

 The library is based around the `boost::asio::io_service` event loop.
 It is still an asynchronous event-based system.
 We process one event at a time; developers must not block execution.
-Events are never processed concurrently on different threads✝.
+Events are never processed concurrently on different threads.

-However, there are some ✝'s here which must be addressed.
-We have introduced additional standard threads to libircd with the purpose of "offloading" operations from some library dependencies that don't cooperate asynchronously.
-This ensures the "main thread" running the actual event loop is never blocked in any case.
-Furthermore, some 3rd party dependencies like RocksDB (and boost::asio's DNS resolver) may introduce threads into the address space which they handle privately.
+✝ If there is ever a truly long-running computation or a call to a 3rd party library which will do IO and block the event loop, we may use an additional `std::thread` to "offload" this operation.

 ##### libircd introduces userspace threading